columbia/dvh-asplos-ae/README.md

 1. [/sdb/v4.18.img] VM Image path
 2. [base] VM Configuration
 3. [2] Virtualization Level
 Enter number to update configuration.
-Enter 0 to finish:
+Enter 0 to start a VM:
 ```

 Virtual machines are configured to have the following IP addresses already.